kjmillerCURIS/SPARC/README.md

 # ✨SPARC✨

-**✨SPARC✨: Score Prompting and Adaptive Fusion for Zero-Shot Multi-Label Recognition in Vision-Language Models**
+**SPARC: Score Prompting and Adaptive Fusion for Zero-Shot Multi-Label Recognition in Vision-Language Models**

 Published in CVPR 2025.